Stephen McNeil: Premier of Nova Scotia

 McNeil was sworn in as Premier of Nova Scotia, along with his cabinet by Lieutenant Governor of Nova Scotia John James Grant on October 22, 2013 in Annapolis Royal.
 This was the first time since 1954 that the swearing in ceremony has been held outside the provincial capital of Halifax.
-McNeil is leading the first Liberal government in Nova Scotia in 14 years after a majority win to take 33 of Nova Scotia's 51 provincial seats; during much of that time the Nova Scotia Liberal Party held third party status in the legislature.
+McNeil lead the first Liberal government in Nova Scotia in 14 years after a majority win to take 33 of Nova Scotia's 51 provincial seats; during much of that time the Nova Scotia Liberal Party held third party status in the legislature.

 The McNeil government faced difficulty in the first year of its government with two controversial stories about patronage and nepotism.
 Just days after being sworn in, Liberal candidate Glennie Langille was offered the job of Chief Protocol Officer.
 Critics said this was a return to days of political patronage and the job should have gone to the most qualified candidate in an open competition, while advocates said the Premier had done nothing against the rules.
 A government contract given to the premier's brother was also questioned.
 Critics had a problem with the fact that McNeil's brother's company was not officially registered with the Registry of Joint Stocks until the day after the tender closed, while advocates said being the premier's brother should not preclude him from receiving government contracts.
 Nova Scotia's Conflict of Interest Commissioner found no conflict with McNeil's brother's contract.

 The McNeil government's first session of the legislature lasted only 11 sitting days, the shortest fall sitting since fall sittings were made mandatory in 1994.
 The McNeil government was not required to hold a fall session of the legislature, as legislative sessions are not required for six months after an election.
 Campaign commitments by McNeil's Liberal government were met during the first session of the Nova Scotia House of Assembly, passing three significant pieces of legislation during this session.
 The first was a law meant to open the electricity market to more producers.
 Critics said this law would neither reduce power rates, nor break Nova Scotia Power's monopoly, while advocates said it would soon allow for renewable electricity companies to sell directly to consumers.
 Another piece of notable legislation was for a statutory holiday in February.
 Critics said this would hurt the small business community, while advocates said it would help families spend more time together.
 Another commitment met included legislation to make economic investments more transparent and accountable.
 Another piece of notable legislation was the Liberal government's commitment to ban the importation of fracking wastewater from other jurisdictions.